 Clicking a boat listed in the boat tab will centre the map on that boat and display its track.
-I You hold the 'Alt' key while clicking the boat (in the list) will highlight the boat, but it will not be centred on the display.
+If you hold the 'Alt' key while clicking the boat (in the list) it will highlight the boat, but it will not be centred on the display.